AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 # A lexer in action

-Before we write our own lexer, let’s take a look at Go’s to get a better idea of what is meant by a “token”.
+Before we write our own lexer, let’s take a look at Go’s lexer to get a better idea of what is meant by a “token”.
 You can use Go’s scanner package to take a look at exactly what tokens are emitted by Go’s lexer.
 There is an example of how to do that in the [documentation](https://golang.org/pkg/go/scanner/#Scanner.Scan "Go's scanner documentation").
 Here is the program that we will put through the scanner:

 *main.go*